-Find out where to send your request.
+1. Find out where to send your request.

-Be specific about why you’re requesting the evaluation.
+3. Be specific about why you’re requesting the evaluation.

-Write as much as you need to about your concerns.
-Don’t be afraid to say things like, “I’m requesting my child be evaluated to see if she has dyslexia.”
+Write as much as you need to about why you’re requesting the evaluation.
+It’s OK to say things like, “I’m requesting that my child be evaluated because her trouble with reading makes me think she may have dyslexia.”

-Consent to your child being evaluated.
+4. Consent to your child being evaluated.

-Make sure the letter arrives.
+5. Make sure the letter arrives.